 repository; another way is

-to use an Deep Learning Containers as your base
+to use a Deep Learning Containers instance as your base

 Write code for distributed training